anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 It is the definition of each HA in the resource pool. it should contain the server list for each HA, and also the HA meta data.

 ####  6.3.10.1 Host HA Mapping
+Multiple instances are expected, defines all servers in HA
 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | HA_NAME | String | Yes |  |